The anti-doping rules

 As a coach, it’s important that you have an understanding of New Zealand’s Sports Anti-Doping Rules so that you can ensure athletes are meeting their requirements.

-There are ten anti-doping rule violations.
-You can read New Zealand’s Sports Anti-Doping Rules here, but in summary the ten rule violations are:
+There are eleven anti-doping rule violations.
+A summary the ten rule violations are:

 - the presence of a prohibited substance or its metabolites or markers in an athlete’s sample